-In the Arctic, melt pond coverage, lead coverage and ice/snow thickness can vary highly in both time and space (Landy 2014, Eicken 2004).
+In the Arctic, melt pond coverage, lead coverage, and ice and snow thickness can vary greatly in both time and space (Landy 2014, Eicken 2004).
 Due to this sea ice heterogeneity, local under-ice measurements of downward irradiance are sometimes characterized by subsurface light maxima (Fig. 3).
-To model such profiles, Laney2017 proposed a semi-empirical parameterization using two exponential terms (see Equation (3)).
-Whereas their method might provide adequate estimations of instantaneous downward diffuse attenuation coefficients at specific locations, fitting a double exponential might not be ideal because data is modelled locally and do not provide an adequate description of the average light field (Ed(z)) as it would be seen, for example, by drifting phytoplankton cells.
-In such conditions, it was argued that under ice irradiance measurements should be analyzed in the context of ice and surface properties within a radius of several meters over the horizontal distance since local measurements do not reproduce the full variability of the under-ice light field (Katlein 2015).
+To model such profiles, Laney (2017) proposed a semi-empirical parameterization using two exponential terms (see Equation 3).
+Whereas their method might provide adequate estimations of instantaneous downward diffuse attenuation coefficients at specific locations, fitting a double exponential might not be ideal because data are modelled locally and do not provide an adequate description of the average light field (Ed(z)) as it would be seen, for example, by drifting phytoplankton cells.
+In such conditions, this paper argues that under ice irradiance measurements should be analyzed in the context of ice and surface properties within a radius of several metres over the horizontal distance since local measurements do not reproduce the full variability of the under-ice light field (Katlein 2015).

 Using in situ light measurements, it was found that Ed and Lu (and therefore Kd and KLu) were highly correlated below 10 m depth (Fig. 4, Fig. 5), even when subsurface light maxima were present (Fig. 3).
 One possible explanation is that a Lu radiometer measures scattered light originating from a larger surface area, which reduces the effect of sea ice heterogeneity.
 Accordingly, no subsurface light maxima were observed in the in situ upward radiance profiles.
 This reinforces the idea that Lu is less influenced by sea ice surface heterogeneity.

-Based on Monte-Carlo simulations, our results showed that the average downward irradiance profile, Ed(z), under heterogeneous sea ice cover follows a single term exponential function, even when melt ponds occupy a large fraction of the study area (Fig. 7).
+Based on Monte Carlo simulations, our results showed that the average downward irradiance profile, Ed(z), under heterogeneous sea ice cover follows a single-term exponential function, even when melt ponds occupy a large fraction of the study area (Fig. 7).
 This is similar to what is observed under a wavy ice-free surface (Zaneveld 2001).
-However, estimating Ed(z) for a given area is not straightforward as it requires a large number of local profiles under the sea ice.
-An intuitive alternative to deriving attenuation coefficient is to use upward radiance which is less influenced by sea surface heterogeneity compared to downward irradiance (Fig. 3, Fig. 4, Fig. 5).
-Monte-Carlo simulations showed that a local estimation of KLu could be a better proxy for KEd.
-Accordingly, simulations showed that, using KLu rather than Kd provided better estimations of the average downward profile by reducing the average error by approximately a factor of two (Fig. 11).
+However, estimating Ed(z) for a given area is not straightforward, as it requires a large number of local profiles under the sea ice.
+An intuitive alternative to deriving the attenuation coefficient is to use upward radiance, which is less influenced by sea surface heterogeneity compared to downward irradiance (Fig. 3, Fig. 4, Fig. 5).
+Monte Carlo simulations showed that a local estimation of KLu could be a better proxy for KEd.
+Accordingly, simulations showed that using KLu rather than Kd provided better estimations of the average downward profile by reducing the average error by approximately a factor of two (Fig. 11).